Open Source Cybersecurity Tools You Need to Know About in 2024

 Kismet:

 Overview and Key Features: Kismet is a wireless network and device detector, sniffer, and intrusion detection system.
 Key features include support for 802.11a/b/g/n/ac wireless standards, Bluetooth, and other radio protocols.
-It can capture raw packets and decode them, offering a detailed analysis of the wireless spectrum.
+It can capture and decode raw packets, offering a detailed analysis of the wireless spectrum.

 Use Cases and Applications: Kismet is used for wireless network discovery, security auditing, and troubleshooting.